ryankurte/esp32-wasm-base/README.md

 ### What is this?

-Well, it's [WebAssembly](https://webassembly.org/) running in [wasm3](https://github.com/wasm3/wasm3) on an [esp32](https://www.espressif.com/en/products/hardware/esp32/overview) with live-reloading over the network and an [embedded-hal](https://github.com/rust-embedded/embedded-hal/) implementation inside the runtime.
+Well, it's [WebAssembly](https://webassembly.org/) running in [wasm3](https://github.com/wasm3/wasm3) on an [esp32](https://www.espressif.com/en/products/hardware/esp32/overview) with an API for live application loading and execution over the network and an [embedded-hal](https://github.com/rust-embedded/embedded-hal/) compatible implementation inside the runtime.

+You may also be interested in:

+- [esp32-wasm-cli](https://github.com/ryankurte/esp32-wasm-cli) - a CLI tool for loading and running WASM appletts using this project
+- [rust-wasm-hal](https://github.com/ryankurte/rust-wasm-hal) - an [embedded-hal](https://github.com/rust-embedded/embedded-hal/) implementation with examples for use with this project

 ### Why,, is this?

 Extremely good question.
 The majority of ESP32 devices in my life run _almost_ the same firmeware, with a bunch of code to manage the wifi / mqtt / file and key storage etc., then a _small_ amount of code to interact with an actual sensor or actuator and publish that information.
 Also, I want to be able to deploy changes over the network without really thinking about it, and, I really like embedded rust...

 The goal is to provide a common base image that provides all common functionality and re-exposes anything useful to the wasm runtime for application code, remote reloading of applications, and a Hardware Abstraction Layer (HAL) that makes it super easy to write and deploy applications.
 At the moment this is focussed on Rust, however, the WASM API should be broadly useful to other languages.
-Feel free to open a PR with a HAL for your favourite language!
+Feel free to implement a HAL for your favourite language!

-## Components

-- [lib/](lib/) the `esp32-wasm-hal` crate providing support for WASM applications
-- [cli/](cli/) the `esp32-wasm-cli` tool providing helpers for interacting with an `esp32-wasm-rust` target.
-- [base/](base/) the base C application / supporting runtime for the ESP32
-- [example/](example) an example application using `esp32-wasm` for execution under the base

 ## Status / Features

-Absolutely cursed and a mostly untested work in progress,
+Absolutely cursed and a mostly untested work in progress.
+WASM and HTTP APIs need to be defined / documented, specification of applets and arguments should be expanded, and plent of components are yet to be implemented.

+### Components:

 - [ ] WASM Drivers
   - [x] delay